localForage/localForage/docs/api.md

   </dd>
   <dt>version</dt>
   <dd>
-    The version of your database.
-May be used for upgrades in the future; currently unused.<br>
+    The schema version of your database.
+Used only in WebSQL and IndexedDB.
+In WebSQL, this simply sets the version, and in IndexedDB this may trigger an <code>onupgradeneeded</code> event if a version upgrade is detected.
+If a new store is detected, localForage will ask IndexedDB to increment the version itself to manually trigger the <code>onupgradeneeded</code> event.
+As of right now, upgrade events are not customizable, but may be in the future.
+For drivers that do not support configuration for versioning, this value simply gets thrown away.<br>
     Default: <code>1.0</code>
   </dd>
   <dt>description</dt>